John Babbacombe Lee: Later years and identifications

 After his release, Lee seems to have exploited his notoriety, supporting himself through lecturing on his life, even becoming the subject of a silent film.
 Accounts of his whereabouts after 1916 are somewhat confused, and one researcher even speculated that in later years there was more than one man claiming to be Lee.
 It was suspected that he died in the Tavistock workhouse sometime during the Second World War.
-However, more recent research concludes that he died in the United States under the name of "James Lee" in 1945.
-According to the book The Man They Could Not Hang, Lee's gravestone was located at Forest Home Cemetery, Milwaukee in 2009.
+However, more recent research concludes that he may have died in the United States under the name of "James Lee" in 1945.
+According to this research, presented in the book The Man They Could Not Hang (Holgate and Waugh, 2005), Lee's gravestone was located at Forest Home Cemetery, Milwaukee in 2009.